ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   .fail() - Code to run if request was unsuccessful
             -   .always() - Code to run if request succeeded or failed
             -   .abort() - Halt the communication
+*   Loading HTML into a jQuery page
+    -   The .load() method is the simplest of the jQuery Ajax methods.
+It can only be used to load HTML from the server, but when the server responds, the HTML is then loaded into the jQuery Selection for you.
+        *   You start by selecting the element that you want the HTML code to appear inside.
+        *   Then you use the .load() method to specify the URL of the HTML page to load.
+        *   You can specify that you want to load only part of the page rather than the whole page.
 *